Difference between Serial and Parallel Transmission

-There are two methods are used for transferring data between computers which are given below: Serial Transmission, and Parallel Transmission.
+There are two methods used for transferring data between computers which are given below: Serial Transmission and Parallel Transmission.

 In Parallel Transmission, many bits are flow together simultaneously from one computer to another computer.
 Parallel Transmission is faster than serial transmission to transmit the bits.
 Parallel transmission is used for short distance.